-The Company consolidates acquisition entities which includes various limited partnerships as described in note 2(I) and the entitlements of partners of these limited partnerships that are external to the consolidated group of the Company are recorded as a liability and an expense of the Company.
-Accordingly, that portion of the carried interest from the CEP Funds which are ultimately paid to the limited partners of MIP III, MIP IV and MIP V, and MIP VI which are external to the consolidated group are recorded as a management participation liability and a management participation expense on the unaudited interim condensed consolidated financial statements.
+The Company consolidates subsidiaries which includes various limited partnerships as described in note 2(I) and the entitlements of partners of these limited partnerships that are external to the consolidated group of the Company are recorded as a liability and an expense of the Company.
+Accordingly, that portion of the carried interest from the legacy CEP Funds which are ultimately paid to the limited partners of the corresponding MIP partnerships which are external to the consolidated group are recorded as a management participation liability and a management participation expense on the unaudited interim condensed consolidated financial statements.
+The amounts ultimately paid to the limited partners of the corresponding MIP Partnerships resulting from carried interest from the Active CEP Funds are accounted for at FVTPL as described in note 2(II).

-(e) Leases
+(f) Leases